PKNOX2

 PBX/Knotted 1 Homeobox 2 (PKNOX2) protein belongs to the three amino acid loop extension (TALE) class of homeodomain proteins, and is encoded by PKNOX2 gene in humans.
 The protein regulates the transcription of other genes and affects anatomical development.

 Function

 PKNOX2 protein regulates expression of other genes by binding to DNA in a sequence-specific manner, i.e. to specific DNA sequences.
-It binds to unique DNA recognition motifs, acting as a nuclear transcription factor.
+PKNOX2 binds to unique DNA recognition motifs, acting as a nuclear transcription factor.
 The nuclear transcription factor is a protein that regulates transcription of genetic information from DNA to messenger RNA.
 Other functions of PKNOX2 include actin filament binding.
 An important paralog of the PKNOX2 gene is PKNOX1.

 Structure

 PKNOX2 belongs to the three amino acid loop extension (TALE) class of homeodomain proteins.
 This class is characterized by a 3-amino acid extension between alpha helix 1 and 2 in the homeodomain.

-Homeodomain proteins are sequence-specific transcription factors that share a highly conserved DNA binding domain and play a crucial role in cell proliferation, differentiation and death.
+Homeodomain proteins are sequence-specific transcription factors that share a highly conserved DNA binding domain and regulate cell proliferation, differentiation and death.